Victor-Johnson/Victor-Johnson/README.md

 - 👋 Hi, I’m @Victor-Johnson
-- 👀 I’m interested in Data Engineering and software Engineering
+- 👀 I’m interested in Backend Engineering and Artificial intelligence
 - 📫 You can reach me  @oluwakoladejohnson@gmail.com
 <!---
 Victor-Johnson/Victor-Johnson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.